mevdschee/php-crud-api/README.md

 ## Status

-To connect to your monitoring there are two endpoints, one is up:
+To connect to your monitoring there is a 'ping' endpoint:

-    GET /status/up

-And this should return status 200 and as data:

-    {
-        "db": true,
-        "cache": true
-    }

-Values will be false when reading takes longer than 1 second.
-Alternatively you can use:

     GET /status/ping